smlxl/storage-layout-extractor/docs/CONTRIBUTING.md

    git clone https://github.com/smlxlio/storage-layout-analyzer.git
    ```

-   If you _do_ want to contribute, we recommend cloning over SSH:
+   If you _do_ want to contribute directly to the tree, we recommend cloning over SSH:

    ```shell
    git clone git@github.com:smlxlio/storage-layout-analyzer.git